dimitrov-adrian/docker-automatic-git-update/README.md

 `/key`

 ### API
-By default API is enabled and listening on port 8125, it could be changed.
+API has one simple POST method - exit, when is triggered, the container is exited, so it docker could handle and start again.

 Endpoints:
 - `exit`
-- `restart`
-- `git/update`
-- `git/updateAndExit`
-- `git/updateAndRestart`

-API endpoints could be used to notify the container to update and restart, for example setting github webhooks to `git/updateAndRestart`

 ### /app/.degu.json file